intelligentnode/Intelli/instructions/how to docs/VIBE.md

 ### Key Features

-- **Environment Variables**: Use `${ENV:VARIABLE_NAME}` in your prompts, and VibeFlow will automatically resolve them from your `.env` file.
+- **Environment Variables**: Use `${ENV:VARIABLE_NAME}` in your prompts, and VibeAgent will automatically resolve them from your `.env` file.
 - **Save & Load**: Use `save_bundle(save_dir)` to export the generated flow spec and a graph image visualization for future use.
 - **Edit Mode**: Call `vf.edit(spec_path, "add a translation step")` to modify an existing flow using natural language.

 ### Auto-Saving Outputs

-VibeFlow can automatically save generated images and audio to a specific directory:
+VibeAgent can automatically save generated images and audio to a specific directory:

 ```python
 flow = await vf.build("Generate an image of a cyber cat and save it to ./outputs")